Fast Facts: What is dune restoration?

 Upcoming Opportunities: Join our dune restoration and research effort!

-Contact Caitlin to be added to the CRV list of dune restoration volunteers, and we will keep you updated when there are community dune restoration efforts on the calendar.
+Dune restoration will be in full swing during fall 2017 - contact Caitlin to be added to the CRV list of dune restoration volunteers, and we will keep you updated when there are community dune restoration efforts on the calendar.

 Learn More: Links, resources, and partner organizations